pulp/plugin_template/README.md

-  ci_trigger            Value for the `on` clause on workflow/ci.yml (push, pull_request, etc...) ci_env                Environment variables to set for the CI build. pre_job_template      holds name and a path for a template to be included to run before jobs. post_job_template     holds name and a path for a template to be included to run after jobs. lint_requirements     Boolean (defaults True) to enable upper bound check on requirements.txt
+  ci_trigger            Value for the `on` clause on workflow/ci.yml (push, pull_request, etc...) ci_env                Environment variables to set for the CI build. lint_requirements     Boolean (defaults True) to enable upper bound check on requirements.txt
 ```